A New Crop of Community Workshops & Events for 2026

 Chef Michael Williams is the co-owner of Urban Forage, a local business with big heart.
 For the last two decades Chef Michael has been serving up savoury dishes while catering to and teaching Victoria through cooking classes and as host of CHEK TV’s Cookin’ On the Coast.
 Working together with local farmers and purveyors, Michael builds his Urban Forage cuisine with health and vitality in mind while keeping amazing flavour at the forefront!

 Not quite sure what a Repair Cafe is all about?
-Watch our short video for details!
+Watch our latest video for details!

 Saturday, February 21, 2026